 -George Grella, New York Classical Review

 An avid chamber musician, Bak has played a wide range of works, but particularly enjoys pieces written around the turn of the 20th century.
-Recent chamber music festivals include the Verbier Festival Academy, Juilliard ChamberFest, Taos School of Music, Encore Chamber Music, Four Seasons Winter Workshop, and Yellow Barn Young Artists Program.
+Chamber music festivals include the Verbier Festival Academy, Juilliard ChamberFest, Taos School of Music, Encore Chamber Music, Four Seasons Winter Workshop, Lac Léman Music Masterclasses, and Yellow Barn Young Artists Program.
 Bak has worked with members of the Borromeo, Brentano, Calidore, Cavani, Cleveland, Juilliard, Michelangelo, and Parker quartets, as well as violinists András Keller and Mihaela Martin, pianist Michel Béroff, and conductor Gábor Tákacs-Nagy.
 He has also collaborated and performed with violinists Ara Gregorian, Ani Kavafian, and Hiroko Yajima, violists Sally Chisholm, Hsin-Yun Huang and Dov Scheindlin, and cellists Colin Carr and Emanuel Gruber.
-Future engagements include participation in the legendary Marlboro Music Festival in 2019.

-The second violist in history to be enrolled in the Artist Diploma program at The Juilliard School, Jordan Bak holds a Bachelor of Music degree with academic honors from New England Conservatory and a Master of Music degree from The Juilliard School, where he won the 2017 Concerto Competition and was awarded the prestigious Kovner Fellowship.
+Only the third violist in history to be enrolled in the Artist Diploma program at The Juilliard School, Jordan Bak holds a Bachelor of Music degree with academic honors from New England Conservatory and a Master of Music degree from The Juilliard School, where he won the 2017 Concerto Competition and was awarded the prestigious Kovner Fellowship.
 Additional honors and awards include The Presser Foundation Scholar Award and the Long Island Music Hall of Fame Scholarship.
 Bak has studied with violists Hsin-Yun Huang and Dimitri Murrath, and is currently studying with Samuel Rhodes.
 Additionally, he has played in masterclasses for Atar Arad, Gerard Caussé, Isabel Charisius, Kirsten Docter, Veit Hertenstein, Nobuko Imai, Cynthia Phelps, Steven Tenenbom, and Tabea Zimmermann.